AthemiS13/Flory/Documentation.md

 - Implement archive mode (move previous `log.txt` to `/log/archive/YYYY-MM.txt` rather than truncating).
 - Add authentication for settings/pump endpoints or a simple token header.
 - Add `/api/logs` paged HTTP endpoint instead of serving raw SD file.

----

-If you want, I can now:
-- Create a single Markdown file `API.md` in the repository with this documentation.
-- Add example React hooks/components that call these endpoints (settings form, pump controls, log viewer).
-- Implement any of the optional enhancements above.

-Which one should I do next?